dubreuia/intellij-plugin-save-actions/README.md

 ### All JetBrains products

 - Optimize imports
-- Run on file save or shortcut (or both)
+- Run on file save, shortcut, batch (or a combination)
 - Run on multiple files by choosing a scope
 - Reformat code (whole file or only changed text)
 - Rearrange code (reorder methods, fields, etc.)
 - Include / exclude files with regex support
-- Works any file type (Java, Python, XML, etc.)
+- Works on any file type (Java, Python, XML, etc.)
 - Uses a settings file per project you can commit (see [Files location](#files-location))
 - Available keymaps and actions for activation (see [Keymap and actions](#keymap-and-actions))